kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 As is shown on the sample weighted list, bitcoin is the most frequently mentioned word with the count 39882.
 We conduct calculation by extracting user comments from each tweet first. <todo>may be we can do word selection here</todo> Then we split these comments into words and aggregate the count.
 Finally, the results are written to redis as a sorted set where score is the count of words.
 Our visualization subsystem extract the top 30 words by score and construct a word cloud for displaying.
 The word cloud of top 30 most common words is a good indicator that reveals the trend of user opinion.
 It displays the hot topics at the time, which gives investors some sense of what's going on in the market.

 ### Opinion Variation
 We have done sentiment analysis for user comments in the machine learning subsystem.
 At this step, we would like to see the variation of user opinion in time series.
 Thus, we evaluate the proportion of different user opinion every 3 minutes.
 The result is written to redis as a sorted set with current timestamp as the score.
-A stepped area chart is used for displaying 20 of the most recent records. <todo>Figurexxx shows an example result</todo>
+A stepped area chart is used for displaying 20 of the most recent records.
+Users can see the opinion variation within one hour.
+It helps them to distinguish market variation and respond to it imediately. <todo>Figurexxx shows an example result, describe the figure</todo>

 ## Performance
 We monitor the performance of our system by inspecting the number of messages it can process per second.
 The summary of results is provided in the following table: